emwap/signature-paper/paper.md

 - Generialization of the Signature language is future work
 - It is currently not possible to stack multiple annotations on the same argument
+- Change the feldspar-compiler to use native arrays internally and make it possible to add other representations as signatures.

 ``` {.haskell}
 sig = name "len" $ \len ->